jasonzha641/CDC2021/datasets/README.md

 ## Basic Rules

 Please remember that every submission is required to use at least one CDC dataset.
-Outside data is allowed in the context of supplementing the datasets that we have provided.
+Outside data is only allowed in the context of supplementing the datasets that we have provided.
 Additionally, you may only submit to tracks that you have used a corresponding data set of.

 *In the case of pop culture, since there are 2 data sets provided, only 1 needs to be used to qualify for submitting for the track.
 Of course, we won't dissuade anyone from using both.*